 Our priority was to ensure all pupils had access to technology to be able to access remote learning.
 This was achieved by providing families with laptops and access to Wi-fi where necessary.
 We are also able to offer heavily discounted laptops for families to buy via our partnership with London Grid for Learning:

 Supporting all our families and coming together during these challenging times has been made possible by using technology to deliver assemblies and celebrate our achievements.
 It has been a valuable resource for maintaining contact with families self-isolating and providing them with regular contact.

-We are a strong community supported by a proactive PTA who have been vital in maintaining contact beyond the school environment.
-They have organised distribution of uniform to families needing help.
-They generously gave each child in the school a pencil case with stationary to welcome them back in September and working together they have begun to create a path of personalised decorated stones representing each family.
+We are a strong community supported by a proactive PTA that has been vital in maintaining contact beyond the school environment.
+They have organised the distribution of second-hand uniforms to families needing help.
+They generously gave each child in the school a pencil case with stationery to welcome them back in September and working together they have begun to create a path of personalised decorated stones representing each family.